rajaravivarma-r/arival-assignment/README.md

 - Add the OTP to any authenticator like Authy
 - Login again using `otp` or one of the backup codes
 - Now login will not work without `otp`
+- Disable 2FA and the login will now work without `otp`
+- Enable 2FA again, you will get a new QR code and backup codes